claudiob/red-fab-deploy/README.markdown

 Configuration files for apache, nginx, and uwsgi must follow a very common naming convention.
 These files all should be found in the /deploy/ folder in side of the project.
-Simply put, the files must end in '.<stage>', where <stage> can be 'production, 'staging', or 'development'.
+Simply put, the files must describe the stage by using the convention 'filename.<stage>.[ini|conf]', where <stage> can be 'production, 'staging', or 'development'.
 You can choose the names of your stages for your individual project, but they must conform to the stages found in the generated config file.

-For example, the nginx.conf file for production will be named 'nginx.conf.production', whereas the nginx.conf file for development will be named 'nginx.conf.development'.
+For example, the nginx.conf file for production will be named 'nginx.production.conf', whereas the nginx.conf file for development will be named 'nginx.development.conf'.
-If these two files are the same then it's recommended that you write one file named 'nginx.conf' and check in symlinks 'nginx.conf.<stage>' into the same folder.
+If these two files are the same then it's recommended that you write one file named 'nginx.conf' and check in symlinks 'nginx.<stage>.conf' into the same folder.

 Following this convention will make deployment much less of a hassle and hopefully will prevent the need to log into the servers.